What Makes a Professional Blog?

 A professional blog isn’t just something you can boot up and get straight to work.
 There are things you will need to do in order to plan out your day properly.
 This will include exploring your list of potential ideas.
 Once you have decided on what you’re going to make content about write a list for the things you need.
-These expenses could be buying tickets to go to concert you’re reviewing, booking a table at a restaurant, it could be buying clothes from a brand you’re interested in etc. tracking these expenses can be difficult.
+These expenses could be buying tickets to go to a concert you’re reviewing, booking a table at a restaurant, it could be buying clothes from a brand you’re interested in etc. tracking these expenses can be difficult.

-So far due to budget constraints I have been tackling this feat manually.
-It’s been pretty painful to say the least.
+So far due to budget constraints, I have been tackling this feat manually.
+It’s been pretty painful, to say the least.
 But I’ve heard accounting software uk is great!
-The software helps to not only deal with the prices and spending, but how much of it is tax deductible due to a business expense.
+The software helps to not only deal with the prices and spending but how much of it is tax-deductible due to a business expense.
 This has been firmly planted at the top of my ‘to buy‘ list!

 Move from Ready-Made

-In the beginning when you’re just small, it’s okay to use Wix and SquareSpace as website platforms.
-However when you’re a professional blogger, you need to stand on your own two feet.
+In the beginning, when you’re just small, it’s okay to use Wix and SquareSpace as website platforms.
+However, when you’re a professional blogger, you need to stand on your own two feet.
 If you have the budget, hire a website design company or professional.
 If not, research, research, some trial and some error and hey presto!
 You can design your own website from the ground up and make it your own!

 If you are looking for some awesome website inspiration check out the video below!